19+ Fun Things to do in Dutchess County

 Francis Lehman Loeb Art Center

-OPEN to the public on Sat & Sun only
+OPEN to the public on Tues – Sun

 - The Francis Lehman Loeb Art Center is located on the campus of Vassar College campus in Poughkeepsie.
 The collection consists of paintings, sculptures, drawings, prints, photographs, textiles, and glass and ceramic wares.

 During the Summer, some of the best Farmers Markets take place in Dutchess County.
 Some of these markets are also open during the winter.
 They encourage a sense of community while showcasing the best of Hudson Valley products and produce.